ibm-cloud-docs/containers/cs_loadbalancer_about.md

 <img src="images/cs_loadbalancer_ipvs_planning.png" alt="Expose an app in {{site.data.keyword.containerlong_notm}} by using a version 2.0 NLB" width="700" style="width:700px; border-style: none"/>

 1. A client request to your app uses the public IP address of your NLB and the assigned port on the worker node.
-In this example, the NLB has a virtual IP address of 169.61.23.130, which is currently on worker 10.73.14.25.
+In this example, the NLB has a virtual IP address of 169.61.23.130 and runs on the worker node that has the 10.73.13.25 private IP address.
 Note that if you [create a DNS subdomain](/docs/containers?topic=containers-loadbalancer_hostname) for your NLB, users can access your app through the NLB's subdomain instead.
-A DNS system service resolves the subdomain to the portable public IP address of the load balancer.
+A DNS system service resolves the subdomain to the portable public IP address of the NLB.

 2. The NLB encapsulates the client request packet (labeled as "CR" in the image) inside an IPIP packet (labeled as "IPIP").
 The client request packet retains the client IP as its source IP address.
-The IPIP encapsulating packet uses the worker 10.73.14.25 IP as its source IP address.
+The IPIP encapsulating packet uses the worker node 10.73.14.25 IP as its source IP address.

-3. The NLB routes the IPIP packet to a worker that an app pod is on, 10.73.14.26.
+3. The NLB routes the IPIP packet to a worker that an app pod is on and that has the private IP address 10.73.13.26.
 If multiple app instances are deployed in the cluster, the NLB routes the requests between the workers where app pods are deployed.

 4. Worker 10.73.14.26 unpacks the IPIP encapsulating packet, and then unpacks the client request packet.
 The client request packet is forwarded to the app pod on that worker node.